FlashpointBlack/viralvalor/cursornotes/03_Frontend_Roadblocks_Refactor/M1_EducatorPanel_Refactoring.md

     - `EducatorPollDisplay.js` and `PresentationControls.js` receive necessary data and functions from the hook.
     - All poll functionalities (starting, running, ending, displaying results) are intact and visually consistent.
     - Server-side interactions are verified.
-- Template: This step serves as a template for subsequent step-4.x refactoring.
+- Template: Logic from step-4.1 (Poll Management) can serve as a template.

 #### step-4.2: User Management Logic (UserManagementPanel) **DONE**
 - Goal: Evaluate if state (userList, totalUsers, badges, loadingBadges, badgeModal, inputModal) and logic (handleAwardXP, openBadgeModal, awardBadgeToUser, fetchBadges, bulk award actions, socket handlers for user updates) related to user management can be moved into a custom hook (e.g., `useUserManagement.js`).
 Ensure `UserManagementPanel.js` handles its own modal rendering.